 Safety of Eating Oranges

-One case report, published in 2012, noted a young boy who developed food protein-induced enterocolitis syndrome beginning 1 to 2 hours after drinking orange juice.
-Sometimes called a delayed food allergy, food protein-induced enterocolitis syndrome causes vomiting and diarrhea, which can lead to dehydration and very low blood pressure.
-(17)
+One case report noted a young boy who developed food protein-induced enterocolitis syndrome 1 to 2 hours after drinking orange juice.
+(16)

-Oranges may be eaten on an empty stomach without problem.
-Oranges are not considered to be keto friendly, so individuals following a ketogenic diet may have a hard time fitting them into their meal plan.
+Oranges may be eaten on an empty stomach without a problem.
+Oranges are not considered to be keto-friendly, so individuals following a ketogenic diet may have a hard time fitting them into their meal plan.

 Potential Drug Interactions